tytrusty/tytrusty.github.io/_posts/2017-4-29-WeekFourteen.md

 Study study study.
 All my finals are this Thursday so that leaves Monday-Wednesday of complete studying.
 One problem I have is that I'll sometimes force myself to keep working until I am satisfied with my studying, which entails working late into the night.
 Being well-rested is crucial, so I can't allow myself to stay up any later than 3 a.m.
 This time still sounds ridiculous, but if I didn't regulate my schedule I would end up staying up to almost 6 a.m. and obliterating my sleep schedule.

 ### What's my experience of the class?
 Class has continued to be great.
-The lectures are always informative and I feel like I'm learning for the entire 50 minute duraiton.
+The lectures are always informative and I feel like I'm learning for the entire 50 minute duration.
 This class has made a great impression upon me and I definitely plan to take SWE in the future.

 ### What's my pick-of-the-week or tip-of-the-week?
 My pick of the week is [this](https://web.stanford.edu/~learnest/les/crypto.htm) interesting article called "How I got an FBI record at age 11 from dabbling in cryptography then got into more trouble".
 If you're looking to take a quick break, I would recommend this article as its short and pretty amusing.